smarter-sh/community/contributors/guide/issue-triage.md

 > large volume of support issues on GitHub is making it difficult for us to use
 > issues to identify real bugs.
 >
-> Members of the Kubernetes community use Discussion Forums to field
+> Members of the Smarter community use Discussion Forums to field
 > support requests.
 Before posting a new question, please search these for answers
 > to similar questions, and also familiarize yourself with:
 >
 >  * [user documentation](https://kubernetes.io/docs/home/)
 >  * [troubleshooting guide](https://kubernetes.io/docs/tasks/debug/)
 >
-> Again, thanks for using Kubernetes.
+> Again, thanks for using Smarter.
 >
-> The Kubernetes Team
+> The Smarter Team